 Whether you are looking to put on muscle, lose weight with a meal replacement, or just need a snack to stash in your car, there’s a protein bar out there for you.
 We ranked the best protein bars on the market all in one place.

 Built Bars are some of the cleanest and best tasting protein bars on the market.
 Every single delicious flavor is free of gluten, GMOs, artificial sweeteners, preservatives, and fillers.

 The protein is only derived from whey isolate and casein, including all nine essential amino acids to support recovery and performance.
 Built Bars are also very low calorie, containing just 110 calories per serving.
 Bodynutrition’s #1 choice, by far.

 Here’s a new idea: a protein bar that’s low in carbs but doesn’t dump in a bunch of sugar to make up for it.
 That’s what NuGo is.

 Instead of artificial sweeteners, it uses chicory root and just a touch of chocolate to flavor its bars.
 The result is 17 grams of protein, 2 grams of sugar, and 7 grams of fiber: pretty impressive stats for something with no sugar alcohols.

-Targeted at bodybuilders, this protein bar strives to provide a lot of protein but stay lean when it comes to carbs.
-It delivers an impressive 20 grams of protein and 10 grams of fiber, but only one gram of sugar.
+Targeted at bodybuilders and athletes, this protein bar strives to provide a lot of protein but stay lean when it comes to carbs.
+It delivers a solid 15 grams of protein and only five grams of sugar.

 They say “don’t reinvent the wheel” but that’s more or less what RXBar did: they rebuilt the very idea of a protein bar from the ground up.